emilsViksnins/Practical_Project/readme.md

 # Expense Tracking Application

-// Screen shot to be added.
+//Screenshot to be added.

 ## Description
-The Expense Tracking Application is a JavaFx based application to help people to manage their personal or business expenses efficiently.
+The Expense Tracking Application is a JavaFx-based application to help people manage their personal expenses efficiently.
-Application provides interface to input, categorize, and track expenses, helping users maintain financial records.
+The application provides an interface to input, categorize, and track expenses, helping users maintain financial records.

 ## Prerequisites for launching
  - Maven